 The trolleys have plastic “windows” that can roll down when it’s raining to keep passengers dry.

-If the rain is heavy, I’d suggest doing a nonstop trolley tour instead of the hop-on/hop-off versions.
+If the rain is heavy, I’d suggest doing a nonstop trolley instead of the hop-on/hop-off versions.

 In a city as old as Savannah, it should come as no surprise that we have quite a few antique stores that lend themselves to hours of browsing in the rain.

 *NOTE: The map store has a new location since Dr. Duncan’s passing.
-It moved to 13 W Charlton St.
+It moved from Taylor St. to 13 W Charlton St.

 Related Reading: Here’s Where to Go Shopping in the Starland District